 PS4 - Metals and alloys

-Novel advanced-engineering metallic materials and metal-matrix composites are being developed in response to ongoing demand from industry for higher strength, lower weight and improved fatigue and corrosion resistance.
-Significant breakthroughs in engineering material research and development require detailed knowledge of structure-property relationships.
-Recent advances in spatial and chemical resolution of electron microscopy techniques along with high resolution 3D information from atom probe techniques allows for a more detailed investigation into the structure–property relationships in metals and alloys, including highly complex advanced engineering materials, multiphase nanostructured steels, materials having undergone severe plastic deformation, materials hardened by precipitates etc. This symposium encompasses applications of modern microscopic methods and the investigation of microstructure in metallic alloys and metal matrix composites.
+Novel advanced engineering metallic materials and metal-matrix composites are being developed in response to ongoing demand from industry for higher strength, lower weight and improved fatigue and corrosion resistance.
+Significant breakthroughs in engineering material research and development require detailed knowledge of composition-processing-structure-property relationships.
+Recent advances in spatial and chemical resolution of electron microscopy techniques, along with high-resolution 3D information from atom probe techniques, allows for a more detailed investigation into the composition-processing-structure-property relationships in metals and alloys, including compositionally highly complex advanced engineering materials, multiphase nanostructured steels, materials having undergone severe plastic deformation, materials hardened by precipitates etc. This symposium encompasses applications of modern microscopic imaging and spectroscopy methods and the multi-scale (from atomic to micron) investigation of microstructures in metallic alloys and metal-matrix composites.

 PS5 - Ceramics and inorganic composites

 – Stephen Pennycook, Singapore